Rajneesh, and the Lost

 that helps you pump more oxygen into your lungs.

-ten minute stage is one of catharsis.
+The second ten-minute stage is one of catharsis.
 Let go totally

-and be
+and be spontaneous.
 You may dance or roll on the ground.
-Screaming is allowed

-for ten minutes.
+continuously for ten minutes.
 According to Rajneesh, the loud

-vibration of

-voice travels down to your centers of stored energy and pushes that
+vibration of your voice travels down to your centers of stored energy

-ten minute stage is complete relaxation and quiet.
+The fourth ten-minute stage is complete relaxation and quiet.

-Flop down on

-back, get comfortable, and just let go.
+Flop down on your back, get comfortable, and just let go.
 Be as a

-dead man totally

-surrendered to the cosmos.
-Enjoy the tremendous energy you have
+dead man surrendered to the cosmos.
+Enjoy the tremendous energy

 Rajneesh unwisely changed the